On the Identification of Diagnostic Expectations: Econometric Insights from DSGE Models

 The global identification results are presented in Table \ref{tab:kl_params} and \ref{tab:kl_distances}\footnote{Local identification at $\gamma_0^{med}$ has been verified but is not reported here for brevity.}.
 When all parameters are allowed to vary, there is no evidence of observational equivalence.
 However, identification remains challenging with small sample sizes.
-The most problematic parameter is the shock variance $\sigma_\mu$, which exhibits the weakest identification\footnote{Under RE, it appears to be the second weakest identified parameter.
-Result are shown in Online Appendix.}.
-I also conducted an identification exercise focusing exclusively on business cycle frequencies, which are the primary frequencies that DSGE models aim to study.
-This exercise is valuable for practitioners, as identification stemming from a potentially misspecified low-frequency component could provide misleading parameter estimates.
-The business cycle case results are largely similar to the full frequency case and shown in the Online Appendix.
+The most problematic parameter is the shock variance $\sigma_\mu$, which exhibits the weakest identification among parameters\footnote{Under RE, it appears to be the second weakest identified parameter.
+Results are shown in the Online Appendix.}.
+To assess whether the identification results are driven by potentially misspecified low frequency components, I also conduct the exercise restricting attention to business cycle frequencies, which are the primary target of DSGE models.
+The results are broadly similar to the full frequency case and are reported in the Online Appendix.